pbnath/kubernetes-the-hard-way/docs/03-client-tools.md

 EOF
 ```

-Add the public key to `authorized_keys` on `master-1` so that we can ssh/scp to ourself.
+Finally add the public key to `authorized_keys` on `master-1` so that we can ssh/scp to ourself.
 This is necessary otherwise the certificate distribution in the next step won't work

 ```
 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys